 Travis Charles Ploeger

+He joined WIT after an eight-year career as the musical director for Chicago City Limits, at that time the longest running comedy revue in NYC.
 During his time in the Big Apple, he also performed regularly at the Upright Citizens Brigade Theatre and the People’s Improv Theater, and helped create “I Eat Pandas” with Eliza Skinner and Glennis McMurray (McCarthy).
-His fond non-improv musical theater credits include music directing Loretta “Hot Lips” Swit at the Forestburgh Playhouse, as well as clowning around on a white baby grand onstage nightly in Constellation Theatre’s production of SCAPIN, right here in DC.
+A graduate of the Hartt School of Music (University of Hartford), he has since helped to create and perform approximately 2,000 (!) improvised musicals across the country.
+His fond non-improv musical theater credits include music directing Loretta “Hot Lips” Swit at the Forestburgh Playhouse (NY), yucking it up with the best of them at The Great American Melodrama (CA), and clowning around on a white baby grand onstage in Constellation Theatre’s 2014 production of SCAPIN.

 Photo by Andrew Bossi